textbook/textbook.github.io-source/content/work/pivotal-interviews.md

 All of this means that there are plenty of great programmers out there who would not be a great fit for this working method, preferring to stick on some headphones and get stuck into the work on their own.
-Conversely, there plenty of people who might not think that they are great programmers who have all of the skills to flourish as an engineer at Pivotal.
+Conversely, there are plenty of people who might not think that they are great programmers who have all of the skills to flourish as an engineer at Pivotal.
 Pivotal hires, in short, for *empathy*.
 So how do they do that?